Tuk Tuk Tours

 Alternatively for an artificial Christmas Tree you can pick check out Triumph Tree who have a great range of trees.
 They are a massive manufacturer and exporter of fake trees and run an annual sale for locals for the trees they have not exported.

-If you are looking for some good old Christmas Carols then the British Club has an event on December 9.
+If you are looking for some good old Christmas Carols then the British Club usually has an event.
 Many churches also have carol services.

 Bangkok has its share of Christian churches, and if you are looking for a religious service to attend on Christmas Day – or just want to take a wander around a church in the festive season – you won’t have trouble finding one.
 Below are a few options: